Culinary Conifers: Yuletide Medicine, Magic & Cookies!

 Coastal Forest Sugar Scrub & Wild Green Tasting

-–On March 3rd we had great pleasure of teaching a workshop on wildcrafted sugar scrubs and wild greens o to a lovely group of Camosun Internationalstudents.
-We learned a few new Japanese words and they learned how to turn plants into an incredible smelling skin scrub and a delicious pesto!
+-On March 3rd we had the great pleasure of teaching a workshop on wildcrafted sugar scrubs and wild greens to a lovely group of Camosun International students.
+We learned a few new Japanese words and they learned how to turn wild plants and forest conifers into an incredible smelling skin scrub and a delicious pesto!
 For more photos click here.

 Yuletide Walk & Crafting Workshop: Celebrating The Culinary Magic of Conifers

 –On December 6th, Gather held a Yuletide walk and crafting workshop celebrating the flavour, fragrance and magic of Conifers.
-We bundled up and headed outdoors to identify some of the evergreens and discover their many medicinal and magical properties.
-Then after enjoying a festive buffet of seasonal treats and Evergreen Tea, we made and took home a potpourri of evergreen edible delights from grand fir-infused sugar and spruce finishing salts, to handmade tea and a winter medicinal syrup.
+We bundled up and headed outdoors to identify evergreens and discover their many medicinal and magical properties.
+Then after enjoying a festive buffet of seasonal treats and Grand Fir Tea, we made and took home a potpourri of evergreen edible delights from grand fir-infused sugar and spruce finishing salts, to handmade tea and a winter medicinal syrup.
 For photos of this event, click here.

 Autumn Urban Wild Food Walk & Tasting

-— On October 24th, we explored the nutritious and medicinal wild edibles (cat’s ears, plantain, mallow, chickweed, chicory, lambs quarters, wild fennel and licorice fern root to rose hips, hawthorn berries) growing in the Quadra/Hillside neighbourhood this fall.
-After we headed indoors for a seasonal wild food tasting featuring wild seed crackers, handmade hung cheeses seasoned with foraged herbs, wild green pesto, wild herb soup, savory tarts, wild berry jellies and Hawthorn Berry Crumble Cake.
+– On October 24th, we explored the nutritious and medicinal wild edibles (cat’s ears, plantain, mallow, chickweed, chicory, lambs quarters, wild fennel and liquorice fern root to rose hips, hawthorn berries) growing in the Quadra/Hillside neighbourhood.
+After we headed indoors for a seasonal wild food tasting featuring wild seed crackers, handmade hung cheeses seasoned with foraged herbs, wild green pesto, wild herb soup, savoury tarts, wild berry jellies and Hawthorn Berry Crumble Cake.
 Check out the photo’s here.